Understand where and why flow control valves are used. The different types available and how they work.

 Hydraulic engineers often use the term, meter-in or meter-out flow control.
 In both cases, the valves are likely to be the same and it's just the way they are used that is different.
 With meter-in flow control we throttle the flow before the actuator.
 With meter-out flow control we throttle the flow after the actuator e.g. the check valve is installed the other way around.

 See also the flow control valves in our symbols sections.

 In mobile equipment, smooth control of actuator speed is generally very important so it is common to use proportional control valves rather than more simple, flow control valves.
 Cost is also very important so a simple orifice or crude adjustable orifice may be used when proportional control is not required.

-A common format for flow control in industrial applications is the double-flow control and bypass check slice, that sits below a CETOP valve.
+A common format for flow control in industrial applications is the double-flow control and bypass check slice, these sit below a CETOP valve.
 When flow control speeds are more critical, then higher quality valves exist with more accurate pressure and temperature compensation.

 Learn more about flow control valves in our 'Professional Training Section'.
 Understand their design features, performance limits, and how to specify flow valves.